TylerSaccomanno/ESP32-WebPhotoFrame/README.md

 # ESP32 Digital Picture Frame

-A full-stack IoT system that transforms an ESP32 microcontroller with a 4" TFT display (ST7796 / ILI9466) into a networked digital photo frame.
-The ESP32 retrieves and cycles through images hosted on a Raspberry Pi Flask server, displaying them in batches of 10 while polling for user-sent messages.
+A full-stack IoT system that transforms an ESP32 microcontroller with a 4" TFT display (ST7796 / ILI9466) into a remotely managed digital photo frame inspired by the Aura Digital Frame.
+The ESP32 connects to a Raspberry Pi Flask server over WiFi, dynamically retrieving and rendering images while polling for user-sent messages.

 ---